flightctl/flightctl/docs/user/managing-devices.md

 | Running     | All containers are running.
 | Error       | All containers failed.
 | Unknown     | Application started, no containers observed.
-| Completed   | All containers have completed execution.
+| Completed   | All containers have completed successfully.

 ### Managing Applications on the Web UI